Learn more about our Advertising Disclosure

 • Birmingham is considered to be less safe than Winston-Salem with a score of 38.36 vs Winston-Salem’s 67.33.

-Other things to consider for your Winston-Salem vs. Birmingham move
+Other things to consider for your Winston-Salem to Birmingham move

 • State regulator: You can check the status of a Alabama moving license through the state’s public utilities commission.

-• Change of address: We suggest filing your USPS change of address form at least one week before your move.
-You'll be able to set your official move date, helping ensure your mail is forwarded correctly to Birmingham.
+• Change of address: We recommend submitting your USPS change of address form at least one week before your move to ensure your mail gets forwarded to Birmingham without delay.
+You can select your official move date when completing the form.
 Start the process here.

-• Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
+• Moving company insurance: State laws differ on mover insurance.
 Moving companies typically take responsibility for your belongings at a rate of 60 cents per pound (or even less) per item.
 This means that for a lightweight item weighing five pounds and valued at $500, the reimbursement would be only $3 in the event of loss or damage.
 To enhance your coverage, certain movers provide additional valuation options, such as declared value or lump sum value protection, which offer better protection compared to the basic released value protection.
 To better understand and explore these options, consider discussing them with your chosen moving company.

 Where to live in Birmingham